okostine-panw/Cortex-Cloud-APIs-Postman-Collection/README.md

 - To validate your credentials for authentication on the cortex cloud tenant, use api call https://api-{fqdn}/api_keys/validate/

-Sone APIs are not fully documented with the relevant parameters.
+Some APIs are not fully documented with the relevant parameters.